EyalIt/SensorVisualization/README.md

   1. run mongoDb
   2. make sure the mongodump executable is located under "C:\Program Files\MongoDB\Server\3.4\bin"
   3. add python path to your environment variables
-  4. set the environment variables that contain the AWS secret key not going to write them here :-)
+  4. set the environment variables that contain the AWS secret key. not going to write them here :-)
   5. run "python main.py"